shanusaras/Credit-Risk-Scoring-Loan-Default-Detection-Pipeline/README.md

 ## ▶️ Usage
 You can interact with the model pipeline via the web app, the API, or by downloading the pipeline for local inference.

-### Web App
-**On Hugging Face**
-The easiest way to use the model is through the web app on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app).
-You can interact with the model directly through the web interface without any installation or coding required.

 **Run Locally**
 To run the web app on your local machine:
 1. Create and activate a virtual environment (recommended):